 Whenever possible, the offending bat should be captured and sent to a laboratory for rabies testing since that is the only way to confirm the presence of the virus.
 To safely capture a bat, you must use precautions to ensure that you are not the next recipient of a bite.

-- Contact your local health department or animal control authority to arrange testing.
+- If you, a member of your family, or a pet had skinto-skin contact with the vbat call your local health department or animal control authority to arrange for testing.

 - Teach children never to handle unfamiliar animals, wild or domestic, even if they appear friendly.
 Love your own, leave other animals alone” is a good principle to teach children.